A Name Written in Cedar and Sky

 Élisabeth Wassekijikokwe

 Known only as the mother of a chief's first wife.
 Her husband was Laurent Pikissanakochkam.
 Born perhaps in the 1770s.
-Otherwise invisible.
+Her own fiche contains four kijik women across three generations appearing as godmothers and witnesses — a social network in a single record.

 Marie Josephe Kijikokwe